 Note that brands get a number of options to play here: AdWords ads, AdWords product ads, Google Product Search, branded navigation, big brands in the organic search results, niche vertical brands, and any local results for nationwide chain brands with a local outlet.
 Go back a couple years and this search result would have mostly been dominated by smaller online retailers & niche hobbyist websites.

-Now the exact match domain is forced to buy AdWords to compete for it's own name.
+Today most of those results are off onto page 2 or 3 or beyond, where few searchers dare to go.
+Now even the exact match domain is forced to buy AdWords to compete for it's own name.
 Without the AdWords ad, the exact match domain would require a searcher to skip over 45 other links before finding it somewhere below the fold.

 Other keywords (like engagement rings) which once left room for review & comparison sites have been completely dominated by brands.
 Outside of end consumer reviews (and who but an expert publicly reviews more than 1 engagement ring? and who is not biased in their review of said rings with emotional attachments?) there is no way to get a comparative view of quality.
 There is no room for such an idea in Google's brand-only search results.